 Got that?
 Cross-selling is their core strategy.
 (It’s, like, vision-based, dude.)
 This is what Wells does best!
 They’re so good at it that other banks copy their strategy!
 They’re so good at it they’re now able to cross-sell to people who don’t even have Wells products!

 So there’s one WTF.
 The next came with my wife’s second application for the credit card: they deferred her application for three weeks (we take a laid back approach with reconsideration calls, mostly because we’re sleep-deprived and exhausted all the time), then we received a note saying, “After careful review, we are not able to approve your request for the following reasons: We are unable to verify income.”

 We called up and apparently they “sent” us a letter–which we never received–asking us to document my wife’s income (she’s a homemaker, so my income apparently doesn’t show up on Equifax’s report for her).
 We called the number on the rejection notice and they said to bring copies of the last two years’ tax returns to a bank branch.

 And that’s where we stand today with that.
 Future updates as events warrant–stay tuned!

 But wait, there’s more Wells Fargo news!
 Did you know that Wells Fargo just bought the Dillard’s credit card portfolio from GE Money?
 And that one of the cards Mrs. PFD received from the Wife-o-rama was the Dillard’s Amex?
+(For my full review of the credit card, go here.)
 Check out this clip from the Reuters article:

 Dillard’s is a large banking customer of Wells Fargo, and issuing cards branded for specific retailers who do other business with the bank is a natural way for the credit card unit to expand, said Tom Wolfe, Wells Fargo’s executive vice president for consumer credit solutions.